zendesk/ruby-kafka/README.md

 In order to optimize for low latency, you want to process a message as soon as possible, even if that means fetching a smaller batch of messages.

-There are three values that can be tuned in order to balance these two concerns: `min_bytes` and `max_wait_time`.
+There are three values that can be tuned in order to balance these two concerns.

 * `min_bytes` is the minimum number of bytes to return from a single message fetch.
 By setting this to a high value you can increase the processing throughput.
 The default value is one byte.
 * `max_wait_time` is the maximum number of seconds to wait before returning data from a single message fetch.
 By setting this high you also increase the processing throughput – and by setting it low you set a bound on latency.
 This configuration overrides `min_bytes`, so you'll _always_ get data back within the time specified.
 The default value is five seconds.
 If you want to have at most one second of latency, set `max_wait_time` to 1.
 * `max_bytes_per_partition` is the maximum amount of data a broker will return for a single partition when fetching new messages.
 The default is 1MB, but increasing this number may lead to better throughtput since you'll need to fetch less frequently.
+Setting it to a lower value is not recommended unless you have so many partitions that it's causing network and latency issues to transfer a fetch response from a broker to a client.
 Setting the number too high may result in instability, so be careful.

 The first two settings can be passed to either `#each_message` or `#each_batch`, e.g.